giscan/geonode_custom_docs/additionnal_app.md

 # Integrate app into your site

    The last thing we need to do to fully integrate this blog app (and our polls app) into our site is to add it to the options on the navbar.
-To do so, we need to add the following block override to our Projects `site_base.html`:
+To do so, we need to add the following `{% block extra_tab %}` to our Projects `site_base.html`:

        {% block extra-nav %}